xiaotong0201/GGMtest/README.md

     - `Stock`: Dependence of fund return
     - `Breast`: Breast cancer relapse

 Rendered tutorials demonstrating the usage of the code are available at the [page].

-The corresponding R markdown files are as follows:
+- Folder `Tutorials`: The corresponding R code used in the webpage tutorials.
   - `MC-GoF_test_for_GGMs.Rmd`: Key steps involved in MC-GoF[]
-- `GoF_simulation.Rmd`: MC-GoF simulation example: take band graph for example to evaluate the statistical power and demonstrate the theoretically valid Type I error control of our MC-GoF test with numerical comparisons to established methods.[]
+  - `GoF_simulation.Rmd`: MC-GoF simulation example: take band graph for example to evaluate the statistical power and demonstrate the theoretically valid Type I error control of our MC-GoF test with numerical comparisons to established methods[]
   - `Graphical_conditional_randomization_test.Rmd`: Key steps involved in G-CRT[]
-- `G-CRT_simulation.Rmd`: G-CRT simulation example: take the linear regression model with a low-dimension setting for example to evaluate the statistical power of our proposed G-CRT.[]
+  - `G-CRT_simulation.Rmd`: G-CRT simulation example: take the linear regression model with a low-dimension setting for example to evaluate the statistical power of our proposed G-CRT[]

-The R code used in the webpage tutorials:

   - `CIT_function_for_webpage.R`: Utility functions for MC-GoF tutorials
   - `GOF_function_for_webpage.R`: Utility functions for G-CRT tutorials

 ## Goodness-of-Fit Tests